pombreda/gwt-maven/trunk/maven-googlewebtoolkit2-sample/README.txt

 Running the SERVER sample
 =========================
-The Server example demonstrates implementing GWT-RPC interfaces (the one from the RPC example), and including a standard HttpServlet example, in the same project.
+The Server example demonstrates implementing GWT-RPC interfaces (the one from the RPC example), creating a GWT library module (that other projects can inherit), and including a standard HttpServlet example in the same project.
 This project creates a JAR archive that is built for the server side of a GWT project.
-This JAR can then be used in a WAR to expose a GWT-RPC endpoint.
+This JAR can then be inherited using GWT inheritance to expose a GWT-RPC endpoint.
 (This demonstrates that it can make sense to break up your GWT projects into client and server portions, sometimes that helps with re-use [more than one client can import and use the RPC] and with team divisions.)

 1. Use a command prompt to navigate into the maven-googlewebtoolkit2-sample/server directory.
 2. Execute "mvn install".